 In early 2011, a group of at least eight white supremacist gang members targeted Hagen for retaliation for refusing to serve as the gang’s tattoo artist.
 They claimed he was a snitch, according to a subsequent federal lawsuit.
 As a result Hagen was assaulted by his cellmates, seriously enough to be hospitalized on one occasion.

-He repeatedly requested a transfer to another facility “because of his fear of being violently attacked by another inmate, including ... a member of the white prison gang,” a federal lawsuit alleged ...
+He repeatedly requested a transfer to another facility “because of his fear of being violently attacked by another inmate, including ... a member of the white prison gang ...

 Alabama: U.S. Attorney George L. Beck, Jr. called Chris Miles, the former assistant police chief for the town of Tallassee, Alabama, a “maverick” when Miles was sentenced on March 25, 2016 for beating a suspect during an interrogation, making false statements to the FBI and selling drugs.
 Miles had pleaded guilty in November 2015 to one count of deprivation of civil rights and two counts of false statements; he also admitted to a count of possession with intent to distribute for stealing approximately 16 pounds of marijuana from the police evidence room and selling it to a known drug dealer.
 U.S. District Court Judge Myron H. Thompson ordered Miles to serve 41 months in federal prison.